oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For Integer and Number types:
     * if *minv* is present, an instance MUST be considered invalid if its value is less than *minv*.
     * if *maxv* is present, an instance MUST be considered invalid if its value is greater than *maxv*.

+#### 3.2.1.8 Unique Values
+The *unique* option specifies that values in an array must not be repeated.

+* For the ArrayOf type, if *unique* is present, an instance MUST be considered invalid if it contains duplicate values.

 ### 3.2.2 Field Options
 Field options are specified for each field within a type definition.
 Each option in Table 3-5 is a structural element of the type definition.